mab2004/pakistan-t20i-ai-predictor/README.md

 - 358 Pakistan matches with complete data
 - 23 unique opponents

-## 🤝 Contributing

-Contributions welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📝 Citation

 If you use this project in your research, please cite: